Resources

 There are also options to work on campus while completing your graduate studies through Student Service Appointments, On-Campus work, or Work Learn Program.

-The Office of the Ombudsperson for Students is an independent, impartial, and confidential resource to ensure students are treated fairly.
+The Office of the Ombudsperson for Students is an independent, impartial, and confidential resource to ensure students are treated fairly in their university life.
 The Ombuds Office is not influenced by the University, does not take sides, and does not share information unless authorized to do so.
-The Ombuds Office helps students navigate campus-related fairness concerns, which includes clarifying UBC policies and procedures, exploring options, identifying existing resources, planning strategies and next steps, and problem solving constructively.
-Their sound, practical advice empowers students to advocate for themselves and move forward.
+The Ombuds Office helps students navigate campus-related fairness concerns, which includes clarifying UBC policies and procedures, exploring options, identifying resources and supports, planning strategies and next steps, and problem solving constructively.
+Their sound and practical advice empowers students to advocate for themselves and move forward.

 The GSS Advocacy Office provides confidential assistance to individual graduate students facing difficulties academically or otherwise.